Are you dreading the new year? Still not finished with your book, article, or blog posts?

 I’ve just done that: I unsubscribed from a few services, made a clear plan, and contacted the right people to hold me accountable.

-Suddenly, the rest of 2022 feels less rushed and more intentional!
+Suddenly, the rest of the year feels less rushed and more intentional!